xyproto/zigandgotest/README.md

 ## What happens?

-It build, but the resulting executables does not work.
+It builds, but when running I get:

+`./zigandgotest: error while loading shared libraries: /usr/lib/libc.so: invalid ELF header`

-I don't know why, yet.
+Why?
+I don't know, yet.

-WIP
+Work in progress.